 Contributed projects based on HRS public data are provided by researchers who want to share their work with the research community.
-Researchers interested in contributing their own products are invited to contact us at hrsquestions@umich.edu.
+Researchers interested in contributing their own products are invited to contact us at [email protected].
 HRS does not produce or support these products and is not responsible for their content or use.
 They are provided here as a service to the research community.

-This data file (Version 2.0: hrsdementia_2021_1109.sas7bdat) contains predicted dementia probabilities and classifications for 2000-2016 HRS respondents aged 70+ with self-reported race/ethnicity non-Hispanic white, non-Hispanic black, or Hispanic, using three newly developed algorithms: a modified version of an algorithm originally developed by Hurd and colleagues1 (Modified Hurd Model), a new expert-informed logistic model (Expert Model), and a new LASSO-reduced logistic model (LASSO Model).
-Algorithms were trained and evaluated using HRS data and data from all four waves of the Aging, Demographics, and Memory Study (ADAMS), and achieve 77-83% sensitivity, 92-94% specificity, and 90-92% accuracy in overall out-of-sample performance.
+This data file (Version 3.0; hrsdementia_2024_1217.sas7bdat) contains predicted dementia probabilities and classifications for 2000-2020 HRS respondents aged 70+ with self-reported race/ethnicity non-Hispanic white, non-Hispanic black, or Hispanic, using three algorithms: a modified version of an algorithm originally developed by Hurd and colleagues1 (Modified Hurd Model), an expert-informed logistic model (Expert Model), and a LASSO-reduced logistic model (LASSO Model).

-The algorithms use different combinations of sociodemographic characteristics, health and physical functioning variables, social engagement indicators, and cognitive indicators (i.e. cognition test item scores and proxy-reports of cognition) to estimate a predicted dementia probability, which are then used to classify dementia status using race/ethnicity-specific probability thresholds.
+All three algorithms use different combinations of sociodemographic characteristics, health and physical functioning variables, social engagement indicators, and cognitive indicators (i.e. cognition test item scores and proxy-reports of cognition) to estimate a predicted dementia probability, which are then used to classify dementia status using race/ethnicity-specific probability thresholds.
 Each algorithm was developed to minimize differences in predictive performance across race/ethnicity groups, achieving pairwise differences of ≤3 percentage points for sensitivity and ≤5 percentage points for specificity, and are therefore adequate for use in race/ethnicity disparities research.
-Further details on the development and performance of the algorithms are available in our paper.2
+Algorithms were trained and evaluated using HRS data and data from all four waves of the Aging, Demographics, and Memory Study (ADAMS), and achieved 77-83% sensitivity, 92-94% specificity, and 90-92% accuracy in overall out-of-sample performance.
+Further details on the development and performance of the algorithms are available in our paper (see Gianattasio et al. Epidemiology 2020, full citation below).

-This data file (Version 2.0: hrsdementia_20211109.sas7bdat) was created using the 2018 RAND V1 HRS longitudinal file (“randhrs1992_2018v1”) and core HRS data; code for reproducing this dataset is available in the following Github repository and is dated 2021_1109: https://github.com/powerepilab/AD_algorithm_development.
+This data file (hrsdementia_2024_1217.sas7bdat) was created using the 2020 RAND V2 HRS longitudinal file (“randhrs1992_2020v2”) and core HRS data; code for reproducing this dataset is available in Github repository (https://github.com/powerepilab/AD_algorithm_development) and is dated 2024_1217.
+Note, classifications from 2018 and 2020 web respondents are not provided given a subset of cognitive tests (orientation items, scissor/cactus and president/VP naming) were not asked of web respondents and imputed values are not currently available.

 Variables list

-• HHID: HRS household ID number
+- HHID: HRS household ID number

-• PN: HRS person number
+- PN: HRS person number

-• hrs_year: the survey year from which predictions are made
+- hrs_year: the survey year from which predictions are made

-• expert_p: predicted probability of dementia using the Expert Model
+- expert_p: predicted probability of dementia using the Expert Model

-• expert_dem: dementia classification (0=no, 1=yes) using Expert Model
+- expert_dem: dementia classification (0=no, 1=yes) using Expert Model

-• LASSO_p: predicted probability of dementia using the LASSO Model
+- LASSO_p: predicted probability of dementia using the LASSO Model

-• LASSO_dem: dementia classification (0=no, 1=yes) using LASSO Model
+- LASSO_dem: dementia classification (0=no, 1=yes) using LASSO Model

-• hurd_p: predicted probability of dementia using the Modified Hurd Model
+- hurd_p: predicted probability of dementia using the Modified Hurd Model

-• hurd_dem: dementia classification (0=no, 1=yes) using Modified Hurd Model
+- hurd_dem: dementia classification (0=no, 1=yes) using Modified Hurd Model

 Please note that the authors are not responsible for errors resulting from the use of this dataset or referenced SAS code.